cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 the sender private key `skS` is not compromised at the time of message reception.
 In the AuthPSK mode, sender authentication is generally expected to hold if at the time of message reception, the sender private key skS and the pre-shared key are not both compromised.

+### Key-Compromise Impersonation

-However, it is important to note that the DHKEM variants defined in this document are vulnerable to key-compromise impersonation attacks {{?BJM97=DOI.10.1007/BFb0024447}}, which means that sender authentication cannot be expected to hold in the
+However, it is
+important to note that the DHKEM variants defined in this document are vulnerable to key-compromise impersonation attacks {{?BJM97=DOI.10.1007/BFb0024447}}, which means that sender authentication cannot be expected to hold in the